-A Prospering Memphis Because of Public/Private Partnerships to Reduce Crime & Youth Violence
+A Prospering Memphis Because of Public/Private Partnerships to Reduce Crime and Youth Violence

 Why should diverse partners work together to create violence-free communities?